 My Way of Life!

-I was born in 1976 in Berlin, in the capital of Germany and have been active my entire life.
-Even if I enjoy running, cycling, long walks, my passion was always martial arts.
+I was born in 1976 in Berlin, the capital of Germany and have been active my entire life.
+Even if I enjoy running, cycling, and long walks, my passion was always martial arts.

 After my mother passed away in January 1993, my life fell apart.
 Due to profound grief, I lost focus on school education and sports.
 I only attended Taekwondo classes once or twice a week; it took me some time to get my life back on track.